Found an Animal?

 After Hours Care Now Available

-Rescuers may bring sick, injured or orphaned California native wildlife to our partners Veterinary Emergency Group in San Ramon for after hours care until the animal can be transported to our hospital.
+Rescuers may bring sick, injured or orphaned California native wildlife to our partners Veterinary Emergency Group in Pleasant Hill and San Ramon for after hours care until the animal can be transported to our hospital.
 VEG is able to accept all animals that Lindsay accepts except for skunks.
 Please scroll down to learn what types of animals can be brought to VEG and our wildlife hospital.

 What We Treat, What We Don't